 Son Joseph C. "Joe" Younkin (1894-1966) was born on Aug.
 2, 1894 in Kingwood, Somerset County, PA.
 As a very young boy, he and his parents and siblings left Somerset County and the hills of southwestern Pennsylvania for a new home on the flat prairie of Kansas.
 Joseph thus grew up in and around Wakefield, Clay County, KS.
 He was a soldier in World War I, serving as a sergeant at base hospital 119.
 After the war's end, he returned to Wakefield where he appears to have spent most if not all of the remainder of his long life.
 For reasons not known, he and his brother Edward were unable to attend a family reunion at the home of his parents in September 1923, although they were named in a related story in the Clay Center (KS) Times.
 Single in 1930 at the age of 36, he dwelled with his widowed mother and divorced brother Edward in Wakefield, and earned a living performing labor for odd jobs.
 He died on April 16, 1966, at the age of about 72, and rests in Section 35, Grave 3518 in Arlington National Cemetery, one of a very few cousins to have received that singular honor.

 Daughter Goldie Ethel Younkin (1897-1956) was born on Jan.
 4, 1897 in Republican Township, Clay County, the first of the Younkin offspring to be born after the second move to Kansas.
 When she was 20 years of age, on Aug.
-17, 1917, Goldie was married to prominent local farmer and politician Robert "Ray" Gingrich (1880-1954), son of Joseph Gingrich.
-The groom was 17 years older than the bride.
-Their wedding ceremony was held at the home of her sister Millie Fleming in Abilene, KS.
+17, 1917, Goldie was married to a prominent local farmer and politician, 37-year-old Robert "Ray" Gingrich (1890-1954), son of Joseph Gingrich.
+The groom was seven years older than the bride.
+Their wedding ceremony was held at the home of Goldie's sister Millie Fleming in Abilene, KS.
 Said the Clay (KS) Center Times, the marriage "will be of unusual interest in the county, due to the popularity of the couple among the young people of their home communities....
 The marriage was celebrated in a quiet way, there being no attendants and no wedding guests aside from the immediate members of the Fleming family."
 The newlyweds took a honeymoon driving trip in a new Dodge automobile through the state of Colorado.
 At the time, Robert's father was serving as a Clay County Commissioner.
 The Gingriches produced six offspring -- Velda Stitt, Joe Ray Gingrich, Lloyd Leroy Gingrich, Robert Alan Gingrich, Darlene Galtfried and Ralph Gingrich.
 The family were longtime farmers.
-When the federal census enumeration was made in 1940, Goldie and Ray and their six children dwelled on a farm in Gill Township, Clay County.
+In 1920, the United States Census shows the family dwelling on a farm in Gill Township, Clay County.
+That year, 14-year-old Anna Hill lived in the household as a servant girl.
+The Gingrich brood relocated during the 1920s to a farm in Wakefield, Clay County, and they are shown there in the 1930 census.
+When the federal census enumeration was made in 1940, Goldie and Ray and their six children continued to reside on a farm in Gill Township.
 Ray passed into eternity on March 22, 1954.
 Goldie Ethel died just under two years later on Jan.
 21, 1956.
 They repose for eternity in Mizpah Cemetery in Clay County.
 [Find-a-Grave]

 I am ashamed to say that this is all I have...
 We are both retired.
 I taught school (the old one-room, country type) for 17 years at the same time we were run & owned a country gasoline station, and farmed 160 acres we owned.
 In 1962 we sold the farm & gas station & moved to Clay Center.
 They had just started the construction of our new high school.
 We bought a newe house just across the street from the school.
 The construction boss wanted to hire Dale so he worked there until it was finished & when it opened in the fall of 63 he was hired as custodian and held that position until we retired 8 years ago.
 I worked up there in the lunch room kitchen for 18½ years.
 Now we go to a lot of auctions and have done some traveling.
 Just wish it wasn't so far to Somerset (PA).